 330 new passenger vehicles were sold during January, 6.5% higher than the 310 passenger vehicle sales sold in December.
 From a year-on-year perspective however, January 2019 new passenger vehicle sales were 18.3% lower than the 404 sold a year ago.
 Passenger vehicle sales have been impacted by amendments to the Credit Act that requires tighter credit conditions, as well as by reduced government expenditure and depressed consumer confidence in the current economic climate.

 Commercial vehicle sales declined to 336 units in January, representing a contraction of 20.0% m/m and 24.8% y/y.
 During the month 301 light commercial vehicles, 14 medium commercial vehicles, and 21 heavy commercial vehicles were sold.
 On an annual basis, light commercial sales have dropped by 21.2%, medium commercial sales rose by 27.3%, and heavy and extra heavy sales have declined by 22.2%.
 On a twelve-month cumulative basis, light commercial vehicle sales fell 11.2% y/y, while medium commercial vehicle sales rose 11.4% y/y, and heavy commercial vehicle sales dropped 7.3% y/y.

-Toyota continues to lead the market for new passenger vehicle sales in 2018 based on the number of new vehicles sold, claiming 34.2% of the market, followed by Volkswagen with a 28.2% share.
-They were followed by Hyundai and Kia at 5.8% and 4.8% respectively, while the rest of the passenger vehicle market was shared by several competitors.
+Toyota started the year off with a 31.5% market share of new passenger vehicles sold, followed closely by Volkswagen with a 30.0% market share.
+They were followed by Kia and Mercedes with 6.4% and 5.8% of the market respectively, while the rest of the passenger vehicle market was shared by several other competitors.